Ensath/LightSpirits/README.md

 - [x] Allow attacks based on keyboard input

-- [ ] Proper interaction with enemies (deal and receive damage, hitstun)
+- [x] Proper interaction with enemies (deal and receive damage, hitstun)

+- No hitstun, but included invulnerability frames

 - [x] Write instructions for how to play